Mo-210/walmart_sales/README.md

 ORDER BY decrease_ratio_percent DESC
 LIMIT 5;
 ```
+-- And more advanced queries in : walmart-sql file

 11. Project Publishing and Documentation
 Documentation: Maintain well-structured documentation of the entire process in Markdown or a Jupyter Notebook.